 - You’re experiencing heightened social conflict or a desire for increased social withdrawal that is difficult to control.

 If you decide to talk with a counselor, we’ve created a simple way for you to receive a counseling referral.
-We’ve helped thousands of people connect with vetted, licensed professionals.
 Many of these counselors are able to meet with you virtually.
 Two locations we recommend include Desert Streams and also Response Care Center at Gracespring.

 For those of you with existing emotional health conditions: Please be aware of your symptoms, and keep in touch with your mental health professionals to stay on track.